florianl/bluebox/DEBUGGING.md

 $ cpio -iv < /tmp/initramfs.cpio
 ```

-This command will extract at least two executables, `init` and `bluebox-init`, from `initramfs.cpio` that is dynamically created when using `busybox`.
-If `busybox` was instructed to embedd more executables or files into the archive, these will be extracted from the archive as well.
+This command will extract at least two executables, `init` and `bluebox-init`, from `initramfs.cpio` that is dynamically created when using `bluebox`.
+If `bluebox` was instructed to embedd more executables or files into the archive, these will be extracted from the archive as well.

 ## Prepare a debugger for a remote debugging session

-In a fist shell start `gdb`
+In a first shell start `gdb`

 ```
 $ gdb